zachi/etsy-app/README.md

-Clone this repo
+Clone repo

 Create new etsy account

 Open an Etsy shop

- - Follow etsy instructions for settings a shop used for testing http://www.etsy.com/il-en/legal/policy/api-testing-policy/169130941112
+ - Follow etsy instructions for settings a shop for testing http://www.etsy.com/il-en/legal/policy/api-testing-policy/169130941112

 Create new app